pomerium/pomerium/docs/enterprise/reference/config.md

 ## audience

-audience for verifying signing key
+A list of audiences for verifying signing key

 **Default value:** `[]`